 By Kathy W. from IL

 Have you tried diatomaceous earth?
 There have been many posts about it in the past.
 Under a microscope you can see that it has sharp edges which pierce the exoskeleton of the insects.
-That causes them to dehydrate and die, but it's safe for us and our cats & dogs.
-Do a quick internet search and you'll find all sorts of information.

 Plain old table salt on carpet and furniture works.
 Sprinkle on carpet and upholstery, let sit for at least 24 hours and then vacuum up.
 Wait a week or so and repeat.
 The salt makes the fleas dehydrate and die, but when the eggs hatch there will be new fleas.
 This is safe and very inexpensive as you can find salt for a dollar or less.
 Baking soda works too, same way as the salt.

 20 Mule team Borax sprinkled into carpet dry.
 Leave for 2 weeks before you vacuum.
+If baby is allowed to eat it, it will cause a very bad upset stomach.
+Just don't let baby eat it.

 I have a 5 month old puppy and he's been itching like crazy.
 I tried using a couple of itch relief sprays with no results.
 Then I bathed him with flea shampoo and gave him flea medicine in pill form.